SDGforskning/sdg-strings/SDG14_query_action_WoS.md

     )
     AND
         (  "pollut*"
-        OR "wastewater" OR "waste water" OR "sewage" OR "eutrophicat*" OR "excess nutrient$" OR "excessive nutrients" OR "effluent$" OR "runoff" OR "run off"
+        OR "wastewater" OR "waste water" OR "sewage" OR "sewer$" OR "eutrophicat*" OR "excess nutrient$" OR "excessive nutrient$" OR "effluent$" OR "runoff" OR "run off"
         OR
           (
-            ("aquaculture" OR "farm*" OR "industr*" OR "livestock" OR "agricultur*" OR "radioactive") NEAR/15
+            ("aquaculture" OR "farm*" OR "industr*" OR "livestock" OR "agricultur*" OR "household$" OR "domestic" OR "urban" OR "radioactive")
-                ("waste" OR "discharge")
+            NEAR/15 ("waste" OR "discharge")
           )
-        OR "pesticide$"
         OR "waste management"
-        OR "litter" OR "littering" OR "garbage patch" OR ("debris" NEAR/5 ("coastal" OR "marine" OR "ocean*")) OR "plastic$" OR "microplastic$" OR "micro plastic$" OR "nanoplastic$" OR "nano plastic$" OR "heavy metal$" OR "organotin$" OR "tributyltin" OR "TBT" OR "mercury" OR "mining" OR "mine tailing$"
+        OR "litter" OR "littering" OR "garbage patch" OR ("debris" NEAR/5 ("coastal" OR "marine" OR "ocean*")) OR "plastic$" OR "microplastic$" OR "micro plastic$" OR "nanoplastic$" OR "nano plastic$" OR "heavy metal$" OR "organotin$" OR "tributyltin" OR "TBT" OR "mercury" OR "toxic metal$" OR "mining" OR "mine tailing$"
         OR "oil"
-        OR "contaminated" OR "contaminant$" OR "bioaccumula*" OR "ecotox*" OR "endocrine disrupting chemical$"
+        OR "contaminated" OR "contaminant$" OR "bioaccumula*" OR "ecotox*" OR "toxic chemical$" OR "endocrine disrupting chemical$"
-        OR "persistent organic pollutant$" OR "pesticide$" OR "polychlorinated biphenyl$" OR "PCB" OR "DDT" OR "hexachlorocyclohexane" OR "hexachlorobenzene" OR "hexachlorobutadiene" OR "pentachlorobenzene" OR "Pentachlorophenol" OR "pentachloroanisole" OR "hexabromocyclododecane" OR "polybrominated diphenyl ether$" OR "perflurochemicals" OR "PFAS" OR "endosulfan"
+        OR "persistent organic pollutant$" OR "pesticide$" OR "herbicide$" OR "polychlorinated biphenyl$" OR "PCB" OR "DDT" OR "hexachlorocyclohexane" OR "hexachlorobenzene" OR "hexachlorobutadiene" OR "pentachlorobenzene" OR "Pentachlorophenol" OR "pentachloroanisole" OR "hexabromocyclododecane" OR "polybrominated diphenyl ether$" OR "perflurochemicals" OR "PFAS" OR "endosulfan"
         OR "polycyclic aromatic hydrocarbon$" OR "PAH"
         )
   )